-The internship program is used to provide the individual with a disability to be trained by the business, gain vital skill sets, and allow the business to see the person for who they are and how they fit within their organization while OVR/OVRB covers the cost and allows the business to experience the person without having to make the commitment to hiring them in the case that the opportunity is not a good fit for the business, the client, or both.
+The internship program is used to provide the individual with a disability to to be trained by the business, gain vital skill sets, and allow the business to see the person for who they are and how they fit within their organization while OVR/OVRB covers the cost and allows the business to experience the person without having to make the commitment to hiring them in the case that the opportunity is not a good fit for the business, the client, or both.
 OVR/OVRB can cover up to 320 hours to allow the person to train at no cost to the client or business.

 The community-based training program is used to provide students and adults, who already have skill sets needed by a partner business, to go into the business, work, and prove themselves and their abilities to the business.
-The program is used on a shorter-term basis to help the client see if this is an opportunity they would like to pursue or to allow the business to become sure that this client is a good fit.
+The program is used on a shorter term basis to help the client to see if this is an opportunity they'd like to pursue or to allow the business to become sure that this client is a good fit for them.
 OVR/OVRB usually covers between 40 and 80 hours of the cost to the business.

-Job shadowing is a service designed so that the individual can go into a business to see how the business operates.
-Clients may have a mental perspective of how a job would be that is not realistic to the actual operation of that job.
-This program allows the individual to observe without actually working for that partner business.
-This provides clarity to the job exploration process and saves valuable time on the backside of the employment process when the client is not pleased with a career goal for which they are not suited.
-The job shadowing experience usually last up to 40 hours for the client and partnered business.
+Job Shadowing is a service designed so that the individual can to into a business to see how the business operates.
+We have clients who have a mental perspective of how a job would be that isn't realistic to the actual operation of that job.
+This program aims to allow the person to watch without actually working for that partner business.
+We believe this provides clarity to the job exploration process and saves valuable time on the back side of the employment process when the client isn't pleased with their career goal they aren't suited for.
+The job shadowing experience usually last up to 40 hours for the client and partner business.

-On-the-job training is a very similar program to the internship program except that the business hires the person first and is then reimbursed for a certain number of salaried hours.
-This program is mainly utilized by companies who are completely sold on the disabled population and are willing and equipped to work through any issues that may arise assuring the fit is correct in the employment process.
+On-the-job training is a very similar program to the internship program except in the fact that the business hires the person first and is then reimbursed for a certain number of salaried hours.
+This program is mainly utilized by companies who are completely sold on the disabled population and are willing and equipped to work through any issues that may arise making sure the fit is correct in the employment process.

-Project SEARCH is a program that is focused on youth.
-This program partners a school, a business, and a VR agency to create a ten-month internship program.
-The school provides a teacher and up to twelve students, while the business provides a classroom location and the internship sites.
+Project SEARCH is a program that is geared towards youth.
+This program partners a school, a business, and a VR agency to create a 10 month internship program.
+The school provides a teacher and up to 12 students, while the business provides a classroom location and the internship sites.
 The VR agency provides the overarching management, the cost, job placement, and the counseling to the program.
-The students rotate through three ten-week internship rotations during their regular school year.
+The students rotate through three 10 week internship rotations during their regular school year.
 The goal of the program is to gain valuable specific career skillsets, learn what it means to work, and work through employment hurdles all while still in school.
-Many of the sites have aimed to hire the students that they work with.
+Many of our sites have aimed to hire the students that they work with.
 While this is nice it is not required and much of the training and career development is geared toward being able to be used elsewhere in the community upon exit.
-In 2020-2021, 42 Interns participated in Project SEARCH sites at University MS Medical Center, Baptist Jackson, Baptist Attala, Merit Health-Vicksburg, South Central Regional Medical Center, North MS Medical Center and Forrest General Hospital.
+In 2020-2021, 42 Interns participated in Project SEARCH sites at: University MS Medical Center, Baptist Jackson, Baptist Attala, Merit Health-Vicksburg, South Central Regional Medical Center, North MS Medical Center and Forrest General Hospital.